ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    ['T', 'h', 's', 's', 's', 'm', 'p', 'l', 's', 'n', 't', 'n', 'c']

 The advantage of the second approach is it is more readable and better documented.
-Additionally, while it's a trivial example, we could implement a unit test for ``is_consonant``.
+Additionally, while it's a trivial example, you could implement a unit test for ``is_consonant``.

-AEDT Specific Coding Guidelines
+AEDT-Specific Coding Guidelines
 -------------------------------
 These guidelines are specific to PyAEDT.

 Logging Errors
 ~~~~~~~~~~~~~~
-PyAEDT automatically has an internal logging tool named ``Messenger``
+PyAEDT has an internal logging tool named ``Messenger``
 and a log file that is automatically generated in the project
 folder.
-The following examples demonstrates how the Messenger is used
+The following examples demonstrate how Messenger is used
 to write both to the internal logger and log file:

 .. code:: python